Why the “Wild Neighbours” Matter

-In a heritage system, we aim for a balance that modern industrial orchards have lost.
-Small birds and mammals provide several critical services:
+In a heritage orchard, we would ideally like a balance that modern industrial orchards have lost where small birds and mammals provide several critical services:

 - Soil Engineering: Small mammals like shrews and voles (while they can be nibblers) help aerate the soil.
 Their presence also attracts top-tier predators like owls and kestrels, which keep the rodent population from getting out of hand.